User-Installed Software on Ceres with Conda

 [user.name@ceres ~]$ conda config --add channels defaults [user.name@ceres ~]$ conda config --add channels bioconda [user.name@ceres ~]$ conda config --add channels conda-forge

 Otherwise, the conda-forge and then bioconda channels must be specified every time software is installed via

 conda install -c conda-forge -c bioconda SOFTWARE_PACKAGE1 SOFTWARE_PACKAGE2...

 Software can be installed into separate environments (directories) that are managed separately.
 At least one environment must be created before installing software using the Ceres miniconda environment module.

 On Ceres, suitable locations for conda environments housing conda packages include:

 - Home directory (default; subdirectory of $HOME/.conda/envs/)

 NOTE: some Conda packages (with dependencies) can take gigabytes of storage space.
 Use the Ceres command

-- A user-specified directory within one’s project storage on the /KEEP file system, e.g., /KEEP/<MY_PROJECT>/<MY_ENVIRONMENT_DIRECTORY>
+- A user-specified directory within one’s project directory, e.g., /project/<MY_PROJECT>/<MY_ENVIRONMENT_DIRECTORY>

 This environment is then usable by others in the project.